Skip to main content

 Introduction to Online Learning (non-credit, free, mandatory for new online students)

 Students who are taking an online course for the first time must register for Introduction to Online Learning (IOL).
-This course is a free mandatory course that will prepare a learner, and their computer, for taking an online course through the BSPH.
+This course is a free mandatory course that will prepare a learner, and their computer, for taking an online course through the Bloomberg School.
 Please view the IOL schedule and register as soon as possible.

 • Develop a research question